Search

 “Treasure Caretaking Training teaches Buddhist monks, nuns, and community cultural caretakers to protect and preserve their own sacred treasures,” Ann emphasized.
 “And we teach within a culturally, conservative, monastic structure, in which hierarchy and confidentiality are vital.”

-At Lama Guan, both Lama Pasang and Lama Jamyang Dorje make regular appearances to monitor the conservation team’s progress, answer questions about the numerous artifacts, and even lend a hand with in cleaning and restoration.
+At Lama Guan, both Lama Pasang and Lama Dorje Jamyang make regular appearances to monitor the conservation team’s progress, answer questions about the numerous artifacts, and even lend a hand with in cleaning and restoration.

 The process is steady and methodical, beginning with documentation before moving onto the hands-on work of cleaning and stabilizing.

-Lama Jamyang Dorje estimates Lama Guan temple to be some 600–700 years old.
+Lama Dorje Jamyang estimates Lama Guan temple to be some 600–700 years old.
 “Five or six years ago, we began reinforcing the stone roofing with corrugates zinc sheets,” he told me.
-“Unlike the traditional stone construction, the zinc sheets are much better at preventing rainwater from entering the gompa and damaging our thankas and statues, and these sacred texts.”
+“Unlike the traditional stone construction, the zinc sheets are much better at preventing rainwater from entering the gompa and damaging our thangkas and statues, and these sacred texts.”
 He gestured to the rows of stacked and bound volumes that filled the shelves adjacent to the main shrine.

 “I completed my three-year retreat about two-and-a-half years ago, and since then I’ve been working with my father to take care of the temple.
 If we hadn’t installed the zinc sheeting, then things would be much more difficult here during the rainy season.

 “I’m also very happy with the work that Ann and her teaming are doing.
 We had a lot of long discussions about what needed to be done here until last year.
-And now they’re here, cleaning and restoring many of our oldest thankas and paintings.
+And now they’re here, cleaning and restoring many of our oldest thangkas and paintings.

 “However, to ensure the future of this gompa we very much need to find some long-term support.
 As of now we have no sponsors, so whatever little we can do to preserve this heritage, we must do ourselves or with the help of people like Ann.
 But there’s a lot more work that needs to be done and it’s very expensive, so funding is the real problem.”